 If you are tired of busy city life, Karura Forest is where to go and retreat.
 It is 1041 hectares of forest surrounded by major neighborhoods such as Limuru and Kiambu.
 The Kenya Wildlife Service manages the forest and has at least 605 animal species.

-It is ideal for nature walks cycling, and even has a picnic area.
+It is ideal for nature walks and cycling and has a picnic area.
 You can rent a bike at the gate and enjoy cycling on the paths.
 If it is your first time visiting Karura, I recommend taking a friend.
-However, the paths are marked, and if you follow them carefully, you will not get lost.
+However, the paths are marked, and you will not get lost if you follow them carefully.

 Entry Fees: Adults Ksh100 and children Ksh 50.